 Market Outlook.

 India's ABUS market is on the threshold of growth due to increasing awareness of breast cancer and a growing focus on its early detection.
-The development of health care facilities and rising health care expenditure, meanwhile, aid the development of the market.
-Nevertheless, challenges in terms of limited resources in the rural areas and variations in the quality of health care may act as detriments to growth.
+The development of healthcare facilities and rising healthcare expenditure, meanwhile, aid the market's growth.
+Nevertheless, challenges such as limited resources in rural areas and variations in the quality of healthcare may act as deterrents to growth.

 Market Growth Factors